McShelby/hugo-theme-relearn/exampleSite/content/configuration/sitemanagement/deployment/_index.en.md

 baseURL = "https://example.com/mysite/"
 relativeURLs = false
 {{< /multiconfig >}}

+If you are still using Hugo's `relref` shortcode (which you shouldn't), you will need [further configuration](configuration/content/linking#patching-the-relref-shortcode).

 > [!WARNING]
 > Don't use a `baseURL` with a subdirectory and `relativeURLs=true` together.
 [Hugo doesn't apply the `baseURL` correctly](https://github.com/gohugoio/hugo/issues/12130) in this case.
 If you need both, generate your site twice with different settings into separate directories.